 You can find badlands in a lot of places (and even in a lot of other places in the US), but Badlands National Park protects a particularly large swath of this unique landscape.

-Visiting Badlands National Park
+Things to do at Badlands National Park

 My sister and I visited the Badlands on a road trip through the northern part of the United States.
 It was the place I was most looking forward to seeing in South Dakota, and it and its crazy rock formations definitely did not disappoint.